ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 {{<figure src="sequence_availability-1.png" alt="Curve demonstrating growth in viral genome sequences contained in GenBank since 2000" caption="Viral genome sequence availability between 2000 and present" width="850">}}

 If we were interested in a small set of viruses, for example, if we wanted to construct a specific phylogeny, we might reasonably be able to select and filter these genome sequences manually through web interfaces.
-In fact, a powerful new interface of [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) was unveiled for this purpose earlier this year.
+In fact, a powerful new interface of the [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) front-end to GenBank was unveiled for this purpose earlier this year.
 However, if we want to investigate broader viral diversity (or use a data-hungry method like neural networks), we’d benefit from a more reproducible, automated approach.

 ## Obtaining virus sequences with rentrez